Overview

 Transparency Laws & Legislation

-This listing of the laws and legislation is organized by year, and applies to the Oregon Transparency Program and website.
+The listings of the following laws and legislation is organized by year and applies to the Oregon Transparency Program and website.

 Laws and legislation include House Bills (HB), Senate Bills (SB), and Oregon Revised Statutes (ORS).

-Description: House Bill 2500 (2009) was approved during the 2009 legislative session, and required that the Department of Administrative Services (DAS) create the Oregon Transparency website.
-Requirements included providing: information about state agency revenues, expenditures, contracting, human resources, other data, and informational resources.
+The approval of House Bill 2500 (2009) launched the Oregon Transparency Program and website.
+HB 2500 required the Department of Administrative Services (DAS) to create the Oregon Transparency website, and include information about state agency revenues, expenditures, contracting, human resources, and other types of data and information.

 Description: